sindresorhus/conf/readme.md

 #### .append(key, value)

-Append value into the array
+Append the given value to the array.

 Type of the item must be `array`.
 Trying to append into different type will result in TypeError.